-His parents got divorced when he was 4 years old and he and his brother lived with their mum, a dance teacher.
-They enjoyed attending their mum’s classes and learned to dance.
+His parents got divorced when he was 4 years old and he and his brother lived with their mother, a dance teacher.
+They enjoyed attending their mom’s classes and learned to dance.
 On top of becoming a great dancer, Mike also excelled in gymnastics.

 Poker was just around the corner, literally, as a neighbor’s kid taught him how to play at the age of 13.
 He learned a valuable lesson when he lost all a week’s well-earned pocket money in one game.

-During his time at the Ohio State University, earning a degree in public recreation, he likes to joke that he actually majored in cards as he was playing all kinds of card games, including poker.
+During his time at the Ohio State University, earning a degree in public recreation, he liked to joke that he actually majored in cards as he was playing all kinds of card games, including poker.

 In 1970 he joined the U.S Army as a paratrooper, well knowing that he might be sent to Vietnam.
 He was lucky in the end and actually never saw combat.
 While he was in the army he earned some money teaching ballroom dancing.

 After the two-year deployment, Saxton got married and moved to North Carolina to work as a salesman.
-A few years later he realised that he was making more money playing local home games than in his sales job and he spent more and more time playing cards, which ultimately cost him his marriage.
+A few years later, he realized that he was making more money playing local home games than in his sales job and he spent more and more time playing cards, which ultimately cost him his first marriage.

 → Making Poker a Profession ←

 Now being a single man, Mike Sexton started traveling to Las Vegas in 1977 with all his net worth of $2,500 in his pocket.

 Though he still lived in North Carolina, he went back and forth to Vegas more and more, and delivered good results.